HaraldR42/modbus2mqtt_2/doc/config.md

 # Configuration of modbus2mqtt_2

-*modbus2mqtt_2* supports two basic variants of configuration.
+*modbus2mqtt_2* supports two basic variants of configuration:

-## Commandline + .csv file
+## Command line + .csv file

 This is the original way of *spicierModbus2mqtt*.
 It is still supported, but doesn't offer all features, especially on HASS integration.<br>
 Not recommended any longer.<br>
 > Please note: Some configuration options changed from *spicierModbus2mqtt*.
 Also some of the defaults.
-Please review your commandline when using this variant
+Please review your command line when using this variant

-### Commandline options
+### Command line options
     -h, --help            show this help message and exit --config CONFIG       Configuration file.
 Required!
     --rtu RTU             pyserial URL (or port name) for RTU serial port